hapax/hapax.github.io/assets/alien-maths.md

 #### Cognitive relativism and chauvinism

 Cognitive universalism within the species seems plausible.
-But what about other species?
-Some form of interspecific *cognitive relativism* seems beyond doubt.
+But when it comes to other species, some form of interspecific *cognitive relativism* seems uncontroversially true.
 A dog snuffling around in the undergrowth, or a bat navigating by sonar, are experiencing the world in a different way, since they "see" things we don't.
+As with linguistic relativism, we can distinguish two forms of cognitive relativism.
-The "strong" form of cognitive relativism states that your brain determines your reality.
+The strong form states that *your brain determines your reality*.
-The "weak" form replaces "determines" with "influences", in the same fashion as
+The weak replaces "determines" with "influences".

 Linguistic relativism played an important
 According to some thinkers, the original motivation for linguistic